sandervandevelde/deploy-to-azure-button/README.md

 Although BICEP is now the preferred way of creating Azure deployments as code (Infrastructure as Code or IaC), the ARM templates built from BICEP are actually deployed.

+### Can Github help?

+You could let Github actions create the ARM template each time the BICEP template is checked in...

 ## Prerequisites

 For building and deploying: